Goncalves95/PP5-Predictive-Analytics/README.md

 ## :triangular_ruler: PEP8 Compliance Testing

 All python files where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 Those files incuded the `app_pages` files.
-A few small errors appears, such as long lines, trailing white spaces and too many leading '#' for block comment (because my sign name).
+The small errors like trailing white spaces was fixes, and appear few small errors to such as long lines and too many leading '#' for block comment (because my sign name).

 ## :mortar_board: Future Work